Skip to main content

 FieldDescription

-Server TypeDisplays the database server type.
-It can be PostgreSQL or Microsoft SQL Server.
+Server TypeDisplays the database server type (PostgreSQL or Microsoft SQL Server).

 Server NameDisplays the database server name.

-Database NameDisplays the database name configured for this Control Room.
+Database NameDisplays the configured database name.

 SMTP Settings